 Cognitive Behavioral Therapy (CBT)

 Psychodynamic Therapy is utilized to support your understanding of your unconscious motivations and drives.
-With Psychodynamic Therapy we will explore your early experiences with your primary caregivers and identify the ways those relationships impacted your development of self.
+With Psychodynamic Therapy we will explore your early experiences with your primary caregivers and identify the ways these relationships impacted your development of self.
 By becoming more aware of your motivations, drives and self concept, you are able to liberate your mind-body-spirit.
 You can detach from conditioned ways of being that may no longer serve you.
 With Psychodynamic Therapy we will deepen your understanding of your unconscious to provide you with the awareness of choice in every moment.

 Humanistic-Existential Therapy is utilized to support you in honoring your humanness and meaning of life.
 With Humanistic-Existential Theory we will explore your potential to achieve and maintain a healthy and meaningful wellbeing.
-We will discover how you relate to fundamental aspects of living such as your identity, being in existence, freedom, responsibility, and isolation.
+We will discover how you relate to fundamental aspects of living such as your identity, being in existence, freedom, responsibility, death, and isolation.
 In this discovery you will be able to deepen your awareness of your own life’s meaning and become more aligned within it.

 Mindfulness and Meditation